yyachi/medusa_rest_client/README.md

 interacting with [Medusa][] by REST.
 [Medusa REST API][api] follows the Rails's RESTful conventions, so this gem uses [ActiveResource][] to interact with the Medusa REST API.
-This gem allows Ruby developers to programmatically access the API and provides some useful functions to manage records on the Medusa programatically.
+This gem allows Ruby developers to programmatically  access the API and provides some useful functions to manage records on the Medusa programmatically.

 [medusa]: https://github.com/misasa/medusa/        "Medusa"
 [api]: http://dream.misasa.okayama-u.ac.jp/documentation/MedusaRestAPI/ "Medusa Rest API"